epiverse-trace/serofoi/README.md

 [`rstan`](https://mc-stan.org/users/interfaces/rstan) package, which
 provides an R interface for the Stan programming language for statistical Bayesian modelling.
-Particularly, ***serofoi*** relies on the use of a *Hamiltonian Monte Carlo (HCM)* algorithm implemented by *Stan for Markov chain Monte Carlo (MCMC)* sampling.
+Particularly, ***serofoi*** relies on the use of a *Hamiltonian Monte Carlo (HMC)* algorithm implemented by *Stan for Markov chain Monte Carlo (MCMC)* sampling.
 The implemented methods are outlined in ([Cucunubá et al. 2017](#ref-cucunubá2017)) and ([Carrera et al. 2020](#ref-carrera2020)) (see [FoI